Differentiability and Poincar\'e-type inequalities in metric measure spaces

 Note that we must be slightly careful with how we ask about the necessity of a Poincar\'e inequality because, strictly speaking, there are trivial examples of LDS that do not satisfy a Poincar\'e inequality.
 Since being a LDS is a property that passes to arbitrary positive measure subsets, a LDS can be totally disconnected like a fat Cantor set.
 On the other hand, a Poincar\'e inequality is much more quantitative in nature.
 For example, a result of Semmes (given in Cheeger's paper \cite{cheeger}) says that PI spaces must be path connected.

 In this paper, we introduce the notion of an asymptotic nonhomogeneous Poincar\'e inequality or asymptotic NPI (see Definition \ref{d:ANPI}), a relaxed local version of the Poincar\'e inequality, and show that RNP-LDS must satisfy an asymptotic NPI.
 This version of the Poincar\'e inequality makes sense even for disconnected spaces and so is a natural candidate to consider.
 On the other hand, we do not throw away too much in this relaxation as we show that an asymptotic NPI, together with pointwise doubling, is enough to imply RNP Cheeger differentiability.
-This gives us the following characterization of RNP-LDS: { {\ref{t:poincarechar}} \begin{theorem} A metric measure space is a RNP-LDS if and only if it is pointwise doubling and satisfies an asymptotic nonhomogeneous Poincar\'e inequality. \end{theorem} } Thus, first order calculus for RNP-valued Lipschitz functions requires---and is in fact equivalent to---relaxed local versions of doubling and the Poincar\'e inequality.
+This gives us the following characterization of RNP-LDS: { {\ref{t:poincarechar}} \begin{theorem} A metric measure space is a RNP-LDS if and only if it satisfies an asymptotic nonhomogeneous Poincar\'e inequality and all porous subsets have measure zero. \end{theorem} } Note that the fact that all porous subsets have measure zero (see Definition \ref{def:porous} for the definition of a porous set) is a slightly stronger condition than a local version of the doubling condition on a measure.
+Thus, first order calculus for RNP-valued Lipschitz functions requires---and is in fact equivalent to---relaxed local versions of doubling and the Poincar\'e inequality.